Cybertelecom

 Privacy Policy:

 By using Cybertelecom websites, you agree to the following.
 If you do not agree, DO NOT USE ANY CYBERTELECOM SITE.
-Your use of Cybertelecom constitutes agreement with the following:

 Individuals interacting with, consulting, using, or looking at this site agree to hold Cybertelecom, its officials, board of directors, staff, and volunteers harmless and not to sue Cybertelecom, it officials, board of directors, staff, and volunteers for any reason.
 By using this website, users agree that no information provided or content on Cybertelecom may give rise to any legal action of any type.
 If someone breaches this provision by filing litigation, then the choice of law is Virginia and the choice of forum is Virginia.